dwyl/learn-hapi/README.md

 server.route({
   method: 'GET',
   path: '/photo/{id*}',
-  config: {  // validate will ensure YOURNAME is valid before replying to your request
+  config: {  // validate will ensure `id` is valid before replying to your request
     validate: { params: { id: Joi.string().max(40).min(2).alphanum() } },
     handler: function (req,reply) {
         // until we implement authentication we are simply returning a 401: reply(Boom.unauthorized('Please log-in to see that'));
-        // the key here is our use of the Boom.unauthorised method.
+        // the key here is our use of the Boom.unauthorised method }
-    }
   }
 });